gphat/omg/_posts/2018-04-01-observability-pipelines-with-veneur.md

 SSF is fast to parse, being protobuf.
 It works over UDP, TCP and also [domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) for fast and reliable local delivery.
 Clients can be async and buffered to stay keep things fast in critical code paths.

 If you’ve done this, you’ve got a unified instrumentation mechanism.
-Your uses of veneur-emit can use the `-ssf` flag to join the party and even begin using veneur-emits flags to contribute trace spans too.
+Your uses of veneur-emit can use the `-ssf` flag to join the party and even begin using veneur-emit's flags to contribute trace spans too.

 ### Veneur and Storage Agnosticism
 Now for migration.
 Earlier I told you that spans were the ur-metric.
 Maybe you didn’t agree.
 I told you that was ok, right?
 Here’s why: Veneur takes these primitives and hands them off to one of many **sinks**.
 If you think spans are the One True Thing™ then you can configure Veneur with [a sink for LightStep](https://github.com/stripe/veneur/tree/master/sinks/lightstep) and be a happy camper.
 If you prefer the sweet aggregation of metrics you can configure [the Datadog sink](https://github.com/stripe/veneur/tree/master/sinks/datadog) and chart away.
 Veneur doesn’t require any one storage mechanism and sinks convert to the store’s native form.